cnorick/curse-of-strahd-notes/Misc/Congratulations, You're Dead.md

 ## 4. Hope the Party Revives You
 This is the default option for this campaign and what I will assume you're doing until you say otherwise.

-You're now a ghost (not the monster type, but)
+You're now a ghost (not the ghost monster type, but you're spirit has just been separated from your body).
+Here's what that means:
+-